Walking Taco Recipe (Perfect for Parties!) + Video

 - Extra Veggies: Diced tomatoes, jalapenos, avocado, green onion, red onion, black olives

-- Heartier Options: Black beans, refried beans, Mexican or cilantro rice
+- Heartier Options: Black beans, pinto beans, refried beans, Mexican or cilantro rice

-- Sauces and Spreads: Guacamole, hot sauce, pico de gallo, chili, cheese sauce
+- Sauces and Spreads: Guacamole, hot sauce, pico de gallo, chili, nacho cheese sauce

-Fritos are the most popular choice, since they taste closest to a classic corn tortilla shell.
-However, Doritos will give you a few different flavor options depending on what flavor chips you use.
-I like to use Doritos to make copycat style Taco Bell Doritos Locos Tacos
+Fritos are the most popular choice since they taste closest to a classic corn tortilla shell.
+However, Doritos will give you a few different flavor options — especially if you’re a fan of Taco Bell Doritos Locos Tacos!

 Sure!
-Shredded chicken, ground turkey and pulled pork are all excellent alternatives.
+Shredded chicken, ground turkey, and pulled pork are all excellent alternatives for a walking tacos recipe.

-However, you won’t get as many out of it if someone decides to load theirs up with extra meat.
+That said, you won’t get as much out of it if someone decides to load theirs up with extra meat.
 If your head count is right around 16 people, you may want to cook extra just to be safe.

 Enjoy!